nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   <em>Command Line Interface (CLI)</em>
 </p>

-In this section, you can enter your command in the text box and click enter on your keyboard to send it to the application.
+In this section, you can enter your commands in the text box and click enter on your keyboard to send it to the application.

 This is also known as a Command Line Interface or CLI for short.
-If you are new to CLI, a crash course is available below.
+If you are new to CLI, a short introduction is available below.

 <div markdown="span" class="alert alert-primary">